 Do you comprehend that?
 Do you comprehend that from eternity past you’ve been in the mind and the heart of God from before you were ever born?
 This whole thing is all laid out.
 You’re not just bumping and bouncing your way through the world trying to grab the right skyhook.
 You’re not fumbling and bumbling your way through life trying to figure it out without any help.
 And whatever may come into your life by way of joy, God will use.
 Whatever comes into your life by way of pain, He will use.
 After you’ve suffered a while, the Lord will perfect you.
 Count it all joy when you fall into various trials cause those things have their perfecting work, says James.

 There is power, that’s dunamis, inherent power.
-There is working, that’s energia, from which we get energy, operative power.
+There is working, that’s energeia, from which we get energy, operative power.
 Kratos, that’s mighty, that’s ultimate power.
 And the last word, power, ischus, some say is the idea of endowed power.
 But all of them are really synonyms, talking about God’s power provided for us.
-In fact, back in 2 Corinthians 12 Paul says God’s power is perfected in our...what?...in our weakness.
+In fact, back in 2 Corinthians 12 Paul says God’s power is perfected in our what?
+In our weakness.
 Christians going around saying, “Well I don’t know if I’m adequate, I don’t know if I can triumph over sin.
 I don’t know if I can be victorious over temptation.
 I don’t know if I can be effective in ministry.
 I don’t know if I can be useful to the Lord.
-I mean, I don’t know if I can...if I can witness and have people really believe it.
+I mean, I don’t know if I can – if I can witness and have people really believe it.
 I don’t know if I can call on God in the midst of my trials and know He’ll answer.

-And then there’s a third and last element that he wants us to understand, that's the greatness of His person.
-Just to cap it all off he says in verse 21 that Christ as a person is far above all rule and authority and power and dominion and every name that is named not only in this age but also in the one to come, and He put all things in subjection under His feet and gave Him as head over all things to the church which is His body, the fullness of Him who fills all in all.
+And then there’s a third and last element that he wants us to understand.
+That’s the greatness of His person, the greatness of his person.
+Just to cap it all off, he says in verse 21 that Christ as a person is “far above all rule and authority and power and dominion, and every name that is named, not only in this age but also in the one to come.
+And He put all things in subjection under His feet, and gave Him as head over all things to the church, which is His body, the fullness of Him who fills all in all.

 It should be true that since the greatness of His plan and the greatness of His power and the greatness of His person is known to us, we would pursue that.
 Pursuing that means courting and cultivating a love relationship with Jesus Christ that is deep and profound and it is in that kind of pursuit that we find all of the security and all of the confidence and all of the satisfaction and all of the joy and peace and hope that we could ever expect and more.